Credit cards are everywhere, so ubiquitous that it’s easy to forget there’s a dark side to this industry.

 The statement balance is the full amount of what you owe for your billing period.
 The minimum payment amount is the smallest amount you can pay to keep your account in good standing.
 If you make the minimum payment on your account, you’ll avoid delinquency and late fees, but you’ll pay far more in the long run in interest charges.
 And, if you keep putting new charges on your credit card and paying only the minimum, it will be hard for you to ever get out of debt.

-Credit card companies have lowered their minimum payment amounts in recent years, but don’t mistake this practice as a courtesy to you.
+Credit card issuers have lowered their minimum payment amounts in recent years, but don’t mistake this practice as a courtesy to you.
 They did it for their own selfish reasons.
 Decreasing the minimum payment encourages you to stay in debt longer – and pay more interest.

-In recent years, credit card companies have started charging minimum payment amounts of just 1% or 2% of your balance, compared to the 5% minimum payment percentage that used to be common.
+In recent years, credit card issuers have started charging minimum payment amounts of just 1% or 2% of your balance, compared to the 5% minimum payment percentage that used to be common.
 Other times, they charge flat rates as low as $20 to $25 per month.

 Given that the average balance on a credit card in the United States was $6,200 as of early 2020, making payments of $20 per month does little to erode your overall credit card debt, especially when that principle balance is racking up interest.